-The 2022 Intergenerational Spring Seminar, Displacement and Human Rights: All In for Climate Justice will be hosted by the Unitarian Universalist Association Office at the United Nations in partnership with the Unitarian Universalist Ministry for Earth, UUSC, and Side With Love.
-Registration closed April 10.
+The 2023 Intergenerational Spring Seminar, Demilitarization & Abolition: Resist Policing and Empire, will be hosted by the Unitarian Universalist Association Office at the United Nations in close partnership with the Unitarian Universalist College of Social Justice and the UU Service Committee.
+Adult Online Registration closes March 30.

 The Seminar will take place in-person at the First Unitarian Society of Minneapolis and online, April 1 - 3, 2023 (with Youth Orientation the evening of March 31).
 The event aims to instill in Unitarian Universalist youth and adults a commitment to global engagement and the skills to take action locally to address global issues.
 We have opened registration rates, including an option to attend at no charge for those who need it.